jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Handle systems with wrong configured IP address resolving (127.0.1.1)
 - Bugfix: Wait for Zookeeper splits to settle when a region is prepartitione
 - Bugfix: Check features of the source regions before they are merged
+- Bugfix: Throw better exception when replication factor exceeds the number of nodes

 ### Version 0.9.1 - 12.07.2019
 - New Feature: Added GUI for GeoJSON operations